Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 set of workers.
 The journal is in a shared UFS location.
 In this template we use HDFS as the UFS.

-> Note: Please make sure your Alluxio tarball contains these sample templates.
-If your Alluxio tarball name ends with "noHelm", it does not contain these sample templates generated from Alluxio Helm chart.

 #### Configuration

 Once the deployment option is chosen, copy the template from the desired sub-directory: